 If you live in Missouri and you're unable to work for medical reasons, you can apply for disability benefits through the Social Security Administration (SSA).
 Once you have filed for Social Security Disability Insurance and/or Supplemental Security Income, and the SSA has determined that you meet all the non-medical requirements (mostly related to your income and work history), your case will be transferred to Missouri's Disability Determination Services (DDS) agency.
 DDS will assign your case to a claims examiner who will decide whether you meet the medical requirements for disability benefits.

 You will likely be contacted by the claims examiner at DDS; if you need to reach DDS, its phone number is 573-751-3251.
-In Missouri, 36% of disability applications are approved at the initial level, which is about the same as the national rate of approval (35%) for disability claims.
+In Missouri, 44% of disability applications are approved at the initial level, which is slightly higher than the national rate of approval (42%) for disability claims.

 If DDS denies your claim at the initial level, you have 60 days to ask for an appeal.
 You start with a level of appeal known as the reconsideration stage, where you request that DDS take another look at your application.
 If the claim is denied at the "recon" stage, you can request a hearing before an Administrative Law Judge at an Office of Hearings Operations (OHO).

 There are five OHO offices in Missouri: in Columbia, Creve Coeur, Kansas City, Springfield, and St. Louis.
 The wait time for a hearing is just under 15 months from the date of your hearing request, although your actual wait will vary depending on where you live.

 In 2021, the federal government's maximum monthly SSI payment is $794 for an eligible individual and $1,191 for eligible couples.
 In addition, the state of Missouri offers additional benefits to SSI recipients who live in residential or nursing care facilities.
 To receive the supplemental nursing care benefit, a person must meet all of the following conditions: